kcsf/Polycentricity3.1/README.md

 ## Core Technologies

-- **SvelteKit 5.25.9** with Runes mode for reactive state management
+- **SvelteKit 5.28.1** with Runes mode for reactive state management
-- **Gun.js** for decentralized real-time data synchronization
+- **Gun.js** for decentralized real-time data synchronization with advanced schema
-- **Cytoscape.js and D3.js** for interactive network visualizations
+- **D3.js** for interactive network visualizations and force-directed layouts
-- **TypeScript** for type safety and advanced error handling
+- **TypeScript** for type safety and comprehensive type definitions
-- **Skeleton UI** with Tailwind CSS for responsive design
+- **Skeleton UI v3** with Tailwind CSS for responsive design
+- **SendGrid** for email verification and notifications

 ## Project Summary

 Polycentricity is a digital implementation of a collaborative governance simulation game, originally conceived as a workshop paper prototype by Michael Zargham.
 Inspired by Zargham's vision, as detailed in his [Game Plan](https://hackmd.io/o0XyDD6tRKawnIdpRQqrmw), we built the game on a decentralized graph database (Gun.js) with augmented visualizations (D3.js and Cytoscape.js) to serve as a proof-of-concept for future decentralized governance projects.
 In a Web3 world where individuals strive for sovereignty, education through gameplay is essential.
 Polycentricity aims to remind players of the separation between spirit and material identity, emphasizing that reality is a web of consensual agreements.
 The game challenges the layered statutory jurisdictions filled with predatory legal systems, positing that new realities can emerge and evolve rapidly in a trustless Web3 ecosystem without reliance on traditional legal frameworks.
 The core mechanic revolves around a graph-based data model where each player, as an **actor** with unique roles, goals, and assets, interacts to form **agreements** defined by **obligations** and **benefits**.

+## Database Architecture

+- **Advanced Gun.js Schema**: Comprehensive data structure using boolean maps for relationships instead of Gun.js edges for simplified querying
+- **SEA Integration**: Uses SEA pubkeys as user_ids with reserved authentication fields
+- **Denormalized Structure**: Agreements embed party details for single-pass UI rendering
+- **ref_set Pattern**: Test implementation for Gun.js edges with metadata support
+- **Technical Documentation**: See [GunSchema.md](GunSchema.md) for complete schema reference

 ## Completed Features

-1. **Basic Actor System**
+1. **Advanced Actor System**
-   - Implementation of actor roles with different capabilities, values, and resources
+   - Multi-game actor persistence with cross-game identity transfer
-   - Predefined deck types (eco-village, community garden) with character templates
+   - Predefined deck types (eco-village, community garden) with rich character templates
-   - Actor assignment and role selection during game join process
+   - Dynamic actor-card assignment system with game-specific roles
+   - National Identity vs Sovereign Identity actor types

-2. **Game Creation and Management**
+2. **Comprehensive Game Management**
-   - Game creation with name, deck selection, and role assignment options
+   - Game creation with deck selection and role assignment strategies
-   - Game status tracking and management
+   - Real-time game status tracking and lifecycle management
-   - Game listing/browser with filtering capabilities
+   - Advanced game browser with filtering and search capabilities
-   - Admin tools for game oversight
+   - Multi-player support with configurable limits

-3. **Authentication System**
+3. **Robust Authentication System**
-   - User registration, login, and session management
+   - SEA-based user registration and session management
+   - Email verification with magic link authentication
    - Role-based access control (Guest, Member, Admin)
-   - Quick login bypass for testing (Admin)

-4. **Basic Database Structure**
-   - Gun.js implementation for decentralized data
-   - Database visualization tools for administrators
-   - Caching mechanisms for performance enhancement
+   - Configurable admin user setup via environment variables

+4. **Sophisticated Agreement System**
+   - Bilateral and multilateral agreement creation
+   - Obligation and benefit tracking with party-specific terms
+   - Agreement status management (proposed, accepted, rejected, completed)
+   - Visual agreement representation in network diagrams

-5. **Visualization Framework**
+5. **Advanced Visualization Framework**
-   - D3.js implementation for displaying relationships
+   - D3.js force-directed network layouts for actors and agreements
-   - Interactive card-based display of actors
-   - Basic UI layout with sidebar navigation and game board
+   - Interactive card positioning with persistent layout storage
+   - Real-time visualization updates with smart change detection
+   - Cork board representation with visual relationship mapping

-6. **Communication System**
+6. **Real-time Communication System**
-   - Group chat in game rooms
+   - Group chat in game rooms with actor-based identity
-   - Private messaging between actors
+   - Private messaging between players
+   - Message persistence and delivery tracking

 ## In Development

-1. **Agreement Formation Mechanics**
+1. **Enhanced Gameplay Mechanics**
-   - Complete implementation of bilateral/multilateral agreements
-   - Agreement templates with obligation and benefit tracking
-   - Visual representation of agreements on the game board with proper connected edges
-   - Agreement lifecycle management (creation, modification, termination)

-2. **Cork Board Representation**
-   - Digital equivalent of the physical design with strings connecting actors and agreements
-   - Visual distinction between symmetric and asymmetric agreements
-   - Proper visualization of obligations and benefits as directional relationships

-3. **Gameplay Phases**
-   - Structured phases for game progression (setup, free play, debrief)
+   - Structured game phases (setup, negotiation, reflection)
    - Time management and phase transitions
    - Facilitated gameplay experience with guided progression

-4. **Resource Exchange System**
+2. **Resource Exchange System**
-   - Implementation of rivalrous resources and their exchange
+   - Implementation of rivalrous resource trading
-   - Tracking of intellectual property sharing
+   - Intellectual property sharing mechanics
-   - Capability utilization mechanics
+   - Capability utilization and resource tracking

-5. **Reflection and Outcome Analysis**
-   - Tools for analyzing game outcomes
+3. **Analytics and Reflection Tools**
+   - Game outcome analysis and metrics
-   - Metrics for collaboration effectiveness
+   - Collaboration effectiveness measurement
-   - Debrief functionality to discuss "did we win?"
+   - Post-game debrief functionality and insights

 ## Extended Features